Four reasons you’re tired of Zoom calls — and what to do about it

 Why video calls can be exhausting

-For one, the paper argues, there’s the excessive amount of direct eye gaze as people look at other faces close-up.
-It’s unnatural, and not what people would typically do in an in-person meeting.
+The paper says that there’s an excessive amount of direct eye gaze as people look at other faces close-up.
+It’s unnatural and not what people would typically do in an in-person meeting.
 During a video call, everyone is often staring at the speaker and the listeners, whereas in-person, some people may glance at their notes or lean over to a colleague for a side conversation.

 “Now listeners in a Zoom call are being stared at the same way speakers get stared at in the real world,” he said, pointing to public speaking as “one of the highest sources of anxiety that there is.”

-There’s also the constant self evaluation.
+There’s also the constant self-evaluation.
 Seeing our own faces and gestures several hours a day on video is stressful and taxing, Bailenson said.
 Imagine if someone followed you around with a mirror during the work day “and made sure that everything you’re doing, you’re staring at your own face in real-time.”

 “You wouldn’t be able to live your life that way, right?” he said.
 “That sounds insane.”